symfony-tr/symfony-docs-tr/book/security.rst

 #.
 The user has a specific set of roles;
 #.
 A resource requires a specific role in order to be accessed.

-In this section, you'll focus on how to secure different resources (e.g. URLs, method calls, etc) with different roles.
+In this section, you'll focus on how to secure different resources (Örn:  URLs, method calls, etc) with different roles.
 Later, you'll learn more about how roles are created and assigned to users.